How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 Or maybe you dream of making a preschool cartoon that not only entertains, but educates a younger audience.

-Before all that can happen, you’ve got to convince a lot of people that you and your show idea is worth investing hundreds of thousands (maybe even millions) of dollars on.
+Before all that can happen, you’ve got to convince a lot of people that you and your show idea are worth investing hundreds of thousands (maybe even millions) of dollars on.

 Are you up for the task?

 Let’s say you have a brilliant idea for an animated series.
 You’ve done your research, and after using a few industry connections (and a teensy bit of stalking) you’ve managed to secure a pitch meeting at a major animation studio or network.

 You’ve managed to do what few people outside the industry have done: You got your foot in the door.

 Can you quickly and effectively pitch your show?